intro2AI/intro2AI.github.io/src/content/1/en/part1a.md

 <div class="content">

-In this section we will practice designing AI applications.
+In this section, we will practice designing AI applications in more detail.

 ### Playground
 [Google Jamboard: if/else, Design, and AI](https://jamboard.google.com/)<br>